Smarties98/MethPy/README.md

 table ()
 ```

-Once the module starts, it generates a popup window asking for various pieces of information.
+Once the module starts, it generates a pop-up window asking for various pieces of information.

 ![table1](Images/table1.png)